Paris events in March welcome early signs of spring and longer days to the City of Lights as events move outside again.

 Cherry blossoms start blooming all over the city by the beginning of the month, brightening the landscape and marking the unofficial beginning of spring.
 You'll also see the earliest magnolias, plus lots of daffodils and other spring bulbs.

-This is an annual March event in Paris you won't want to miss!
+This is a spectacular March event in Paris you won't want to miss!

 Find the best 27 locations to see gorgeous cherry blossoms in Paris

-DDESSINPARIS (Paris Contemporary Drawing Fair), a Parisian art fair celebrating the best contemporary drawing in all forms, takes place in Le Molière, a historic mansion in the 1st arrondissement not far from the Louvre Museum.
+DDESSINPARIS (Paris Contemporary Drawing Fair), a Parisian art fair celebrating the best contemporary drawing in all forms, takes place this year in Domus Maubourg, a former private mansion in the 7th arrondissement not far from Les Invalides.
 The exhibition displays works created by emerging and established young artists who are nominated by a dozen French and international galleries.

 If you are interested in viewing exciting new art, chatting with the artists and gallery owners, and perhaps acquiring a special piece, this is a show you won't want to miss!